Bockfest: Precipitation Retaliation

 During the 2008 Bockfest a huge snowstorm nearly rendered the festival closed.
 The parade was officially called off because of the snow emergency, but many groups decided to walk the empty, snow-covered streets anyway.
 With beer already purchased and arrangements made, Bockfest continued despite poor attendance.
 Each year since that year there has been an event called the "Precipitation Retaliation".
-Participants gather around and burn a snowman effigy at Milton's Prospect Hill Tavern.
+Participants gather around and burn a snowman effigy at Northern Row Brewery and Distillery.
 Organizers claim responsibility for good weather in each subsequent year.

 Bockfest Parade

 Bockfest officially begins each year with a parade starting at Arnold's Bar and Grill in Downtown Cincinnati.
-The parade moves north into Over-the-Rhine and finishes at Bockfest Hall, an event center owned by the Christian Moerlein Brewing Company.
-The parade is led by a goat pulling a miniature keg of the Christian Moerlein Emancipator Doppelbock which is then ceremoniously tapped once it arrives at Bockfest Hall.
+The parade moves north into Over-the-Rhine and finishes near Old St. Mary's Church at 13th and Main.
+The parade is led by a goat pulling a miniature keg of the Christian Moerlein Emancipator Doppelbock which is then ceremoniously tapped once the parade ends.
 The parade is popular for its short length and unique floats.